-We spoke to Deb Burmester, a Senior Speech Pathologist at CPL, about what it means to live with complex communication needs and what kind of supports are out there.
+We spoke to Deb Burmester, a Senior Speech Pathologist, about what it means to live with complex communication needs and what kind of supports are out there.

 What makes people struggle to communicate verbally?

 There are a lot of things that can cause this.
 It can be that the muscles used for developing speech sounds aren’t working properly or are just weak; or someone may not have the breath support to power their speech.
 There can also be delays in language ability, which has an impact on their ability to put words together.

 How can this affect day-to-day life?

 It really restricts their participation in daily living.
 Communication is required for interaction and engagement in all situations, so not being able to communicate well or at all affects every activity.

 What are some of the biggest misconceptions about people with complex communication needs?